Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 Over 16 weeks old

-Saudi Airlines allow a small pet up to 5kg.
-This also needs to include the weight of your pet with the carrier.
-Allowed animals into the cabin are cats and small birds, dogs are only allowed in the hold or cargo unless they are a support animal.
+Saudi Airlines allow a small pet up to 5kg, which includes the weight of your carrier.
+Cats and small birds are allowed in cabin while dogs are only allowed in the cabin if they are a support animal.

-So realistically your pet will need to be 3-4kg since most carriers weigh between 1 to 1.5kg.
-Only one pet is allowed per carrier and one carrier per passenger.
-So if you have more than one pet you will need either a friend or a flight buddy.
+Your pet will need to be 3-4kg for Saudia as most carriers weigh between 1 to 1.5kg.
+Only one pet is allowed per passenger.
+So if you have more than one you will need either a friend or a flight buddy.

 For Etihad they are more generous with an allowance of 8 kg including the carrier.
-They allow both cats and dogs, provided they are over 16 weeks old.
+They allow both cats and dogs over 16 weeks old.

 My experience with the weight allowance